andresmalvestiti/github-react-cards/README.md

 # github-react-cards
-A simple page that renders cards with github user's information.
+A simple page that render cards with github user's information.